 Kidney disease and cerebral palsy are more deeply connected than doctors had previously realized.
 In fact, the latest research has led to kidney disease being considered one of the most common disorders associated with cerebral palsy.

-In addition to that, a recent study by Michigan Medicine revealed that advanced kidney diseases can be potentially life-threatening for cerebral palsy patients, independent of other factors, such as cardiovascular conditions and cancer.
+In addition, a recent study by Michigan Medicine revealed that advanced kidney diseases could be potentially life-threatening for cerebral palsy patients, independent of other factors, such as cardiovascular conditions and cancer.

 How is Kidney Disease Associated with Cerebral Palsy?

 Cerebral Palsy is a neurodevelopment condition that can lead to urological dysfunction and decreased physical activity.
 These can become risk factors for kidney disease.
 As the child enters adulthood, this adverse relationship between the two conditions continues to grow.
 Adults with cerebral palsy often suffer from high blood pressure, which is another risk factor for kidney disease and other kidney problems.